China likely to appoint expert on North Korea, Japan as foreign minister

 Barring last-minute changes, Wang Yi, 59, China's ambassador to Japan from 2004 to 2007, was likely to be appointed foreign minister during the annual full session of parliament next month, the sources said.

-A fluent Japanese speaker, he was China's main representative to the six-party talks on North Korea from 2007 to 2008, and was a counsellor and later minister counsellor at the Chinese Embassy in Tokyo from 1989 to 1994.
+A fluent Japanese speaker, he was China's main representative to the six-party talks on North Korea from 2007-2008, and was a counsellor and later minister counsellor at the Chinese Embassy in Tokyo from 1989 to 1994.

 "China is sending a signal that Sino-Japanese relations will be the most important of important issues," a source with ties to the leadership told Reuters, requesting anonymity to avoid repercussions for speaking to foreign reporters.